Probing exotic long-lived particles from the prompt side using the CONTUR method: Conclusions

 \section{Conclusions}

 In this work, a method to constrain long-lived particle models using the fraction of particles that decay early was shown.
-It exploits the \textsc{Contur} method to derive constraints from the bank of LHC measurements, but scaling down the predicted signal yield by the relative fraction of reconstructible long-live particle decays.
-As a proof of principle, the method was used to determine new constraints on four popular long-lived particle models of various types.
+It exploits the \textsc{Contur} method to derive constraints from the bank of LHC measurements, but filtering out particles or events which would not be reconstructible.
+The method was used to determine new constraints on four popular long-lived particle models of various types.
 The considered models are varied in the nature of the LLPs: charged or neutral, singly-produced or pair-produced, leptonically or hadronically decaying.
 In each case, new parts of the parameter space can be excluded.
 Projections of how the constraints could evolve into the HL-LHC era are also presented, which sometimes can match or even over-take direct searches in some parts of the parameter space.
-This suggests than certain regions need not have dedicated searches, freeing up human resources in the large experimental collaborations to focus on the more displaced regions that cannot be probed in any other way.
+These findings may be relevant when it comes to effort allocation within the ATLAS and CMS collaborations in the sense that, at least in some instances, measurements might offer comparable sensitivities to a variety of New Physics scenarios as dedicated searches for prompt objects, especially for shorter lifetimes, and in some instances, very long lifetimes.
+Accounting for these results could liberate human resources in order to better probe other parts of parameter space.
 Moreover, the HL-LHC projections show that large parts of the so far unexplored parameter space could become accessible: in other words, that new long-lived particle discoveries could be awaiting us with the onset of Run 4 of the LHC.